KociOrges/cviewer/README.md

 * ```concoct_inputtable.csv:``` The N x S TSV file that contains the information for the coverage values for the S samples of the dataset
 * ```clustering_gt1000.csv:``` The N x 1 CSV file that gives the labelling of which cluster each contig belongs to

-In addition, we will need the file with the taxonomic labels for the clusters of contigs which is obtained, in this example, from Kraken software.
+In addition, we will need the file with the taxonomic labels for the clusters of contigs which, in this example, is obtained from Kraken software.

 * ```taxonomy.csv```

 **Step 2: Importing the data into CViewer**

 To start importing the above information into CViewer, you will need to navigate youself to the "Main" tab.
-Next, look for the "Input" section and click to expand (or collapse) the provided menu of the section.
+Next, look for the "Input" section and click to expand (or collapse) if necessary, the provided menu of that section.
 CViewer provides a set of appropriately labelled buttons for importing the required data.
 Note that each button is provided for importing a specific file at a time.
 This is described below:

 Click the **Open** button next to
 * ```PCA:``` to import the file that contains the PCA components (e.g. PCA_transformed_data_gt1000.csv)